-HOMELESS QUESTIONNAIRE: In compliance with EC §48851, SAUSD is required to administer, in the primary language of parent on unaccompanied youth, a housing questionnaire, as specified, for purposes of identifying homeless children and youths and unaccompanied youths.
-This questionnaire is provided within the enrollment packet - please complete and turn in to your site.
-The questionnaire is also provided on attachment 8 of this handbook.
+HOMELESS QUESTIONNAIRE: In compliance with EC §48851, SAUSD is required to administer, in the primary language of parents or of an unaccompanied youth, a housing questionnaire, as specified, for purposes of identifying homeless children and unaccompanied youths.
+This questionnaire is provided within the enrollment packet - please complete and turn it in to your school.
+There is an online version here at https://bit.ly/housingO.
+You may remove it from the handbook and turn it in to your school's FACE or Mckinney-Vento Liaison.